altermarkive/training/README.md

   - **Disambiguate**, gather requirements - ask clarifying questions (missing details or restrictions) - beware of assumptions!
   - Agree on **scope** / **use cases**
     (First a minimum viable product then explore other functions: API vs UI?
 Customizable?
 Monetization?
 Analytics?
 Scale / numbers?)
-2. Break down the system into parts
+2. Design - break down the system into parts
-  - Start with basic, abstract design
+  - Start with basic, **abstract** design (e.g. key-value store, web server)
   - Prioritize
 3. Scale-up / distribute
-  - Identify **bottlenecks**, **trade-offs** (CAP theorem - consistency, availability, partitioning), what can fail
+  - **Say what can fail / overflow**, **trade-offs** (CAP theorem - consistency, availability, partitioning),
+  - Say how to distribute and how to fix whats broken by distributing
+  - Show specific alternatives / solution space
   - **Ballpark estimates** (order of magnitude, as of 2015) - might be a part of point 1
     - Branch mispredict 5ns
     - L1 hit ~5 cycles (0.5ns)